choldgraf/textbook/_chapters/08/5/Bike_Sharing_in_the_Bay_Area.md

 ---
-interact_link: notebooks/08/5/Bike_Sharing_in_the_Bay_Area.ipynb
+interact_link: chapters/08/5/Bike_Sharing_in_the_Bay_Area.ipynb
-title: '8.5 Bike Sharing in the Bay Area'
+title: 'Bike Sharing in the Bay Area'
-permalink: 'chapters/08/5/Bike_Sharing_in_the_Bay_Area'
+permalink: '/chapters/08/5/Bike_Sharing_in_the_Bay_Area'
-previouschapter:
+prev_page:
-  url: chapters/08/4/Joining_Tables_by_Columns
+  url: /chapters/08/4/Joining_Tables_by_Columns
-  title: '8.4 Joining Tables by Columns'
+  title: 'Joining Tables by Columns'
-nextchapter:
+next_page:
-  url: chapters/09/Randomness
+  url: /chapters/09/Randomness
-  title: '9.
-Randomness'
+  title: 'Randomness'
-redirect_from:
-  - 'chapters/08/5/bike-sharing-in-the-bay-area'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Bike Sharing in the Bay Area